Menu

 WACNH Logo

-WACNH hosts more than 275 visitors from more than 75 countries each year, with an economic impact of more than $1,754,568 in the state.
+WACNH hosts more than 275 visitors from more than 75 countries, with an economic impact of more than $1.5 million in the state, each year.

-The International Visitors Leadership Program (IVLP) is a professional exchange program funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
-Considered the world’s premier exchange program, IVLP brings current and emerging international leaders from around the globe to experience the richness and diversity of America.
+The IVLP is a professional exchange program funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
+Considered the world’s premier exchange program, IVLP brings current and emerging international leaders from around the globe to experience the richness and uniqueness of America.
 Through carefully crafted exchanges hosted by independent non-profit organizations like the World Affairs Council of New Hampshire, visitors learn about the political, economic and cultural realities of the U.S., while also gaining insights into professional best practices.

-In a typical year, the Council will host nearly 300 international visitors from more than 75 countries.
+In a typical year, the Council will host nearly 250 international visitors from more than 100 countries.
 These visitors meet with hundreds of New Hampshire residents, enjoy numerous home hospitality dinners, and participate in more than 1,500 cross-cultural activities.
 Imagine how many Mount Washington cruises, tours of the New Hampshire State Capitol building, or walks on Ocean Blvd in Hampton they have done.
-From Concord to Coos County, these visitors have had engaging and educational meetings with representatives from all walks of life in New Hampshire.
+From Nashua to Coos County, these visitors enjoy engaging and educational meetings with representatives from all walks of life in New Hampshire.

 We look forward to to continuing to provide successful, high-quality programming and welcoming many more IVLP delegations to our state!